Your deepest insecurities are stealthily influencing your life.

 When you know your insecurities you can face them well, smile and be friends with them.

-Here are 50 questions that will bring out the core of your insecurities and help you be more courageous at handling them effectively:
+And help you be more courageous at handling them effectively:

 1. What are the things that make you anxious?